Bo Pelini: 2014 season

+Firing

-On November 30, 2014, after the conclusion of the regular season, Pelini was fired by Nebraska Director of Athletics Shawn Eichorst, effective immediately.
-The University was contracted to pay Pelini $7.65 million in salary following his termination in the form of $150,000 monthly payments for the next 51 months.
+On November 30, 2014, after the conclusion of the regular season, Pelini was fired by Nebraska director of athletics Shawn Eichorst, effective immediately.
+The university was contracted to pay Pelini $7.65 million in salary following his termination in the form of $150,000 monthly payments for the next 51 months.
 The total liquidation to be paid to Pelini is roughly $7.9 million.

 Pelini left the NU football program with a 67–27 record, winning at least 9 games in every season.
 Despite this record, and winning several bowl games, Nebraska never won a conference title under Pelini.
 Eichorst stated at a press conference that Pelini hadn't won "the games that mattered the most" against top-tier opponents.
 Barney Cotton was announced as interim head coach, and prepared the team for its bowl game.

 On December 17, the Omaha World-Herald obtained audio of Pelini attacking Eichorst in vulgar terms while addressing his players on December 2.
 Pelini questioned Eichorst's integrity, calling him "a fucking lawyer who makes policies", a "total pussy" and a "total cunt".
 In response, Nebraska claimed that Pelini had been fired in part for "a pattern of unprofessional, disrespectful behavior" toward players, fans and Nebraska employees.